jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/frontend/leaflet_map/map_alerts.md

 This library clusters multiple alerts close to each other to one marker and shows them with a number of how many markers are simplified by the cluster.\
 ![img.png](map_alerts.png) \
 In this component markers are mapped to the alert data.
-Here you can also further customize the [cluster behavior](https://akursat.gitbook.io/marker-cluster/api) or [the markers](https://leafletjs.com/reference.html#marker) itself.
+You can also further customize the [cluster behavior](https://akursat.gitbook.io/marker-cluster/api) or [the markers](https://leafletjs.com/reference.html#marker) itself.